vlee216/vlee216.github.io/README.md

 # Additional Interests

-In my free time outside of my work as a graduate student, I like to go to Mariners games or relax at home with my rescue cat, Mirabel.
-I'm also often found walking the grounds of the Woodland Park Zoo.
+In my free time outside of my work as a graduate student, I like to go to Mariners games or relax at home with my rescue cat I'm also often found walking the grounds of the Woodland Park Zoo.
 I am an amateur birder, and my favorite birds that I've seen in the wild are the magnificent frigatebird, American bittern, and crested caracara.

 # Contact